 - Change branding on social media

-- Monitor other airlines, airports, aviation industry, government agencies, the press etc. on social media as well as traditional media
+- Monitor other airlines, airports, aviation industry, government agencies, the press, and other channels on social media as well as traditional media

 - Prepare the first statement